mbesser/mbesser.github.io/_case_studies/01_pelvina.md

 layout: case_study
 project_name: pelvina
 title: pelvina
+description: |
-description: pelvina is the first certified digital prevention course for the pelvic floor in germany.
-In a smartphone app, users learn how the pelvic floor is structured and with which exercises it can be perceived and strengthened.
+  Provide women with knowledge about their pelvic floor: How is it structured and which exercises help perceiving and strengthening it to prevent related diseases.
+Through a smartphone app, pelvina delivers the first certified digital prevention course for the pelvic floor in germany.
 title_image:
   url: pelvina_cover_image.png
   alt: A screenshot from the pelvina app displayed in an iPhone.
 It shows the list of course modules which at the moment presents the first module.
 Overlaying the smartphone there is the app icon of plevina which shows an exercising female figure, Paulina.